mdlockyer/PrintTags/docs/source/getting-started.rst

 Getting Started
 ===============

-PrintTags is designed to act as a replacement for the built in Python 3 print statement.
+PrintTags is a lightweight package designed to act as an alternative to the built-in Python 3 print function.
 It prints color coded, tagged messages that can be useful in debugging, or if you just prefer a cleaner appearance in your terminal.

 First, install PrintTags using pip: